 Students should only be allowed to leave a lesson once for the toilet or in exceptional circumstances, such as when in need of First Aid.
 This is different for students who have a out of lesson/time out pass.
-Teachers must give students an out of class pass if they leave the room.
 Students should not be left outside of a classroom unsupervised.
 Requesting that a student stands outside for a few minutes to reflect on their behaviour is acceptable, however, a teacher would be neglecting their duty of care to allow this for a sustained period of time.